abca9657/FinalProj/README.md

 N/A

 Open issues/bugs:
-This program does not take into account the letters that have already been guessed.
+This program does not take into account the letters that have already been guessed, but it does not harm you if you guess them again.
+This program also does not take into account if a word has already been used for guessing.